spieglt/FlyingCarpet/README.md

 + On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network and clear Flying Carpet SSID from your preferred networks list.
 You may also have to right-click and select "Open" if your settings don't allow running unsigned applications.

 + On Windows: Must run as administrator (to allow connection through firewall and clear ARP cache).
 Right-click "Flying Carpet.exe" and select "Run as administrator."
 Click "More info" and "Run anyway" if you receive a Windows SmartScreen prompt.
 You may also need to disable WiFi Sense.

++ I need help testing on Linux and supporting non-Debian-based distributions!
+Currently only confirmed to work on Mint 18.

 + After a successful transfer, Flying Carpet will attempt to rejoin you to your previous wireless networks.
 If there is an error midway through the process, this may fail.